-All jurors will be impaneled on Mondays of each week except for the week of Thanksgiving and any week in December the chief judge may designate.
+Jurors will be impaneled every week of the year except for the week of Thanksgiving and any week in December the chief judge may designate.
 If a holiday falls on a Monday, jurors will be impaneled on the next working day after the Monday holiday.